-We sent you this notice to confirm that you registered for an IRS online services account or because it contains the activation code you requested.
+We sent you this notice to confirm that you registered for an IRS online service.

 You need to take an additional action if you didn't initiate this registration or if you requested an activation code to complete registration.